kthayashi/qmdcv/README.md

 ⚠️ Set `output: asis` (or `results: asis` for `knitr`) in code chunks to ensure that this Markdown text is treated as such upon render.

-You can get started by using `write_example()` to copy the example YAML file to your machine as a template.
+You can get started by using `write_example()` to make a copy of the example YAML file as a template for entering your own CV data.
 See [here](https://github.com/kthayashi/cv) for my personal CV built using `qmdcv`.